Hometown - YA Fiction - Work in Progress

 The refs whistled.
 The guy in the

 suit came out again.
+The cops.
 Threats were made.
-They should have called it right there,
+They should have called it

 I was too stunned to do much.
 From